 I think this is the key reason the government adopted this stance.

-Segmented VPNs also provide mediocre access control -- they can control which private networks a user Alice is allowed to access, but not which targets or applications or roles she’s able to access while she’s inside that network.
+Segmented VPNs also provide mediocre access control — they can control which private networks Alice is allowed to access, but not which targets or applications or roles she’s able to access while she’s inside that network.
 Network segmentation almost always occurs at a level of granularity greater than the application creating clusters of access.
 You always want your compartment to contain one application.
-The best way to do that is control access to applications
+The best way to do that is to control access to applications.

 Let’s go back to my office building analogy.
-Even if Alice is allowed to access only a specific set of offices, once she’s inside an office she can access any of the devices, paperwork or materials that are lying around in the office.
+Even if Alice is allowed to access only a specific set of offices, once she’s inside an office, she can access any of the devices, paperwork, or materials that are lying around in the office.
 So if Alice is in HR, you better make sure that all the HR paperwork is available in Alice’s office.
-(OK I am struggling with this physical analogy, I haven’t been in a real office for a while, but you get where I am saying!)
+(OK I am struggling with this physical analogy, I haven’t been in a real office for a while, but you get what I am saying!)

-The memo alludes to the need to log the behavior of users while they are accessing applications, talking about “improve[d] agencies’ knowledge of user activities, thereby better detecting anomalous behavior”.
+The federal zero trust memo alludes to the need to log the behavior of users while they are accessing applications, talking about “improve[d] agencies’ knowledge of user activities, thereby better detecting anomalous behavior.”

 VPNs can’t do this very well.
 They just track what network segment a user accessed.
 In other words, they stop at the front door of the office, but they lack visibility of what’s going on inside the office.
 (There are a multitude of tools you could deploy and correlate to get an understanding of a user’s behavior through a VPN.
 Just imagine having to correlate between my VPN, NAC, CASB, NGFW, and directory logs.
 But who wants to do that!?)

-If users authenticate into applications, agencies can track exactly who logged into the application, what role they assumed, and what commands they ran or resources they accessed.
+This is where VPN replacement technologies can come into play.
+If users authenticate into applications, agencies can track exactly who logged into the applications, what role they assumed, and what commands they ran, or resources they accessed.
 And all of this activity is tied back into their user identities, rather than into an ambiguous role or IP address.

-All of this it kind of reminded me of that moment in 2013 when I saw President Obama say the words “cyber-attack” in his state of the union address.
+All of this kind of reminded me of that moment in 2013 when I saw President Obama say the words “cyber-attack” in his State of the Union address.
 It’s funny to say this now, but back then I was stunned and felt like I had bet on the right horse for my PhD.